ebencollins/SinusBot-Stream/README.md

 # SinusBot-Stream
-Sinusbot Webstream
+Sinusbot Webstream, modified from https://github.com/crank015/SinusBot-Stream/

+## Changes
+- None yet

-## Install:
+## Install
-- Go in your folder, where you would to install it
+- Go to the directory where you wish to install (typically your web directory)
-- run the command "git clone git@github.com:crank015/SinusBot-Stream.git"
+- Run the command "git clone https://github.com/Zahzi/SinusBot-Stream.git"
 - Edit the config.php with your Informations

 ## Requirements